tamland/kodi-plugin-routing/README.md

 plugin.url_for(hello, what="world")
 ```

-will read the pattern from the function `hello`, fill in the variable parts and
-return a final URL:
+will read the rule for `hello`, fill in the variable parts and return a final URL:

 ```
 plugin://my.addon.id/hello/world